11 Common Ship Types and Their Unique Purposes

 Furthermore, Icebreakers also have steeply sloping bow profiles, particularly near the waterline, to wedge themselves onto thick ice and crack it from the static weight.

-The ship’s waterline must be reinforced with layers of armor and braced by massive stiffeners to protect the hull from damage.
+To protect the hull from damage, the ship’s waterline must be reinforced with layers of armor and braced by massive stiffeners.

 10. High-Speed Craft